 Click here for a more detailed explantaion.

-It's great for vege gardens (spread one heaped handful per m2).
+Biochar is great for vege gardens (spread one heaped handful per m2).
 This Biochar has not been activated/inoculated so best not to spread too much at any one time.
 Biochar has a liming effect on soil so good for sweetening acid soil and breaking down heavy clays.
 Biochar can be used as a mulch, mixed with compost, worked into the soil or spread on paddocks.